 All official documents submitted – birth certificates, marriage certificates, etc.) must be legalized by an Apostille or the Mexican Embassy prior to your application.
 The documents you submit must be in English or Spanish and will need to be translated.
 In this case, you will need to submit both the original documents and translated versions.

 Important note: This list of requirements is only a guideline and is not exhaustive.
-The Mexican Embassy at which you apply may request additional documents as they see fit.
+The Mexican Embassy where you apply may request additional documents as it sees fit.

 If you lose or damage your Mexican Resident Card, you will need to apply for a replacement at your local immigration office.
 The following documents will be required: